andremlopesbr/andremlopesbr/README.md

 <span><em>I'm Software Developer at <a target="_blank" rel="noopener noreferrer" href="https://www.redcheck.com.br/">REDCHECK</a></em></span><br>
 <span><em>Full Stack Web Freelancer</em></span>
 <br><br>
-<p>I live in Belém/PA with my family (wife and children).
+<p>I'm from Brazil, I live in Belém/PA with my family (wife and children).
 I am communicative, proactive and cheerful, I value the simple and humble things in life.
 I love being with my family and friends.
 I like to read about different subjects, especially about technology and development.
-I do community work with children in my neighborhood, teaching them about principles and how to achieve a full life in all areas of society.
+I make community work with children in my neighborhood, teaching them about principles and how to achieve a full life in all areas of society.
 I want to be the best father, husband and programmer every day and contribute to a better world!</p>
 To learn more about me, visit my <a target="_blank" rel="noopener noreferrer" href="https://artedesignpa.com.br/">Personal Portfolio</a>, there you can view my full profile.